naofumi/react-router-vite-rails/README.md

 Well, actually,
-deployment builds on top of `bin/rails assets:precompile` so there is nothing special to do here except maybe install Node in your CI/CD if you haven't already.
+deployment builds on top of `bin/rails assets:precompile` so there is nothing special to do here except maybe install Node in your CI/CD if you have not already.

 ## Features